wcushingcandelario/ansible_aws/README.md

     ansible-playbook build_env.yml -e @vars/tp.yml  -e @vars/tp/preprod.yml -e "ovc_version=5.4.0 deploy=true filebeat=true"--vault-password-file ~/.ssh/.vault_pass.txt  --skip-tags=importers,rds,promo_engine,inventory_manager

-### Deploying Promo Engine

-Ensure the ansible beanstalk modules have been copied into the library directory for the play is run.
--   Modules: elasticbeanstalk_app.py, elasticbeanstalk_env.py, elasticbeanstalk_version.py
--   Can be downloaded or cloned from git: https://github.com/hsingh/ansible-elastic-beanstalk

-The play can be run for both initial deployment or updating an already built beanstalk environment.
-The promotion engine's version variable (pe_version) will need to be defined as an extra variable ( -e ) in the playbook command.

-**Deploy Promo Engine only**

-*Run from: Demo account*

-   ansible-playbook  build_env.yml -e @vars/demo.yml -e @vars/demo/sit99.yml -e pe_version=1.8.0 --tags promo_engine

-**Deploy Promo Engine update only**

-*Run from: Demo account*

-   ansible-playbook  build_env.yml -e @vars/demo.yml -e @vars/demo/sit99.yml -e pe_version=1.8.0 -e promo_update=true --tags promo_engine

 ### Deploying Inventory Manager

 Ensure the ansible beanstalk modules have been copied into the library directory for the play is run.